cloi-23/Lazhopee/Documentation/Backend/backend-doc.md

 * Controllers are responsible for handling incoming requests and responding to the application’s client-side.
 * Modules are used to structure code and separate functionality into logical, reusable chunks.
 * Providers or services which abstract complexity and logic away from the user.
 It’s possible to inject the service into controllers or other services.
+*  Guard  use to protect and safe guard apis from unauthorized or unauthenticated users.
+Like pipes and filters, guards in nestjs are decorated with @Injectable() decorator.
+Every guard you use must implement the CanActivate interface
+* DTO is an object that defines how the data will be sent over the network.
+We could determine the DTO schema by using TypeScript interfaces, or by simple classes.
+Interestingly, we recommend using classes here.

 # README
 ## Go to Backend Folder